 BuDS is not a political charity and we do not support Leaving the EU or Remaining in the EU.
 We only want to provide disabled people and carers with accurate, reliable, information about issues which may affect them when Brexit happens.
 We are not part of ‘project fear’, which is what some people say about all warnings that Brexit may not have good results.

 Why is Brexit a Risk for Disabled People?

-As a responsible disability charity, we think it’s sensible for all disabled people and carers to start preparing for these Brexit problems.
-This advice applies whether we leave on 31 October 2019 or on another date.
+As a responsible disability charity, we therefore think it’s sensible for all disabled people and carers to start preparing for potential Brexit problems.
+This advice applies whenever we leave.

 Download our free information by using the links below.